Start point - Askham - car park by

 what purpose.

-As we returned down the track this fine prospect of the Pennines
+As we returned down the track, Allen said, "that is a fine prospect of the Pennines."

-Soon we were crossing the cattle grid and
+Soon then, we were crossing the cattle grid and

 strolling down the road into Askham.